tedkirkpatrick/474-14-1/Week1-Day1.md

 layout: course
 title: Week 1, Day 1
 ---
+## Who we are

+ * Ted Kirkpatrick---instructor
+ * Izaak Schroeder---Teaching Assistant, programmer extraordinaire

+Contact information is on the course home page.

 ## Things you need to know about this course:

  * There will be group projects.